FAAM-146/spif/docsource/source/spif-doc.rst

 SPIF File Structure
 -------------------

-SPIF files use netCDF4 groups to divide multiple instruments and to separate image data from other types of data.
+SPIF files use netCDF4 groups to divide multiple imaging instruments and to separate image data from other types of data.
 The group structure of a SPIF file will look like;

 .. parsed-literal::
   :name: spif-structure-basic